 Online Reviews Build Trust

-If your client is more concerned with building consumer trust, they’ll probably want to know that 91% of consumers say that positive reviews make them more likely to use a business, and that showcasing reviews on your website increases consumer trust.
+If your client is more concerned with building consumer trust, they’ll probably want to know that 91% of consumers say that positive reviews make them more likely to use a business, and that showcasing reviews with widgets on your website increases consumer trust.

 Consumers Need High Review Ratings to Commit

 As consumers continue to navigate a world filled with spam and fake reviews, they’re growing increasingly skeptical.
 As a result, it should come as no surprise that 35% of consumers will not use a business with less than a four-star rating; consumers read an average of 10 reviews before trusting a business; and 58% of consumers view recency as the most important review factor (Source: Local Consumer Review Survey 2019).

 So, without a regular stream of high-rated reviews, your client will be limiting their potential buyers by a great deal.

 You might also encounter clients who agree that “yes, reviews are important”, but also insist that their two-year-old, five-star review profile is sufficient to win the business of today’s skeptical consumer market.

 That means getting a fresh stream of reviews should be among your clients’ top priorities.
 Having a shiny five-star review profile doesn’t mean a whole lot if it’s not up to date.

 Responding to negative reviews is valuable for a whole host of reasons, as we discussed earlier, but it might be worth telling your client that as many as 45% of consumers say they’re more likely to visit a business that responds to its negative reviews.
 So if your client isn’t responding to those bad reviews, they could be missing out on yet more footfall.

 Prepare to Answer These Questions